Hot Tub Water Sanitation Tips

 Weekly Maintenance Tips

-Every week, this simple ten-minute maintenance regime will keep your hot tub in good condition.
+This simple ten-minute maintenance regime will keep your hot tub in good condition every week.

 • Shock your tub with an appropriate oxidizing agent.